-The University of Prince Edward Island is instituted under the terms of the University Act, a statute of the province of Prince Edward Island, and is governed by a Board of Governors and a Senate.
+The University of Prince Edward Island is constituted under the University Act, a statute of the province of Prince Edward Island and is governed by a bi-cameral model of governance, with a Board of Governors and a Senate.

 The Chancellor of the University is a volunteer, titular role that presides over convocations and confers degrees, diplomas, and certificates.

 The President is the Vice-Chancellor and the Chief Executive Officer of the University.

 The Senior Administration is represented by the University’s Vice-Presidents, the Chief Information Officer, Faculty Deans and the University Librarian.